AStoychev/demo-app-mantine/README.md

 create a rich, real-time data experience.

-**Feel free to explore the features, and don’t hesitate to reach out with any questions or feedback!**
+**Feel free to explore the features and don’t hesitate to reach out with any questions or feedback!**